zestsoftware/zest.pocompile/README.txt

 ====

-You want to release a package that has a ``locales`` dir (or ``locale``) with translations in ``.po`` files.
+You want to release a package that has a ``locales`` dir (or ``locale``, or some other name with ``locale`` in it) with translations in ``.po`` files.
 You want to include the compiled ``.mo`` files in your release as well, but you do not want to keep those in a revision control system (like subversion) as they are binary and can be easily recreated.
+That is good.
 This package helps with that.

 Want ``.mo`` files?
 Add a ``MANIFEST.in`` file.